-Seeking papers for a proposed session interrogating the biological construction of the Other in utopian or dystopian literature and film.
+We seek papers for a proposed session interrogating the biological construction of the Other in utopian or dystopian literature and film.
 Papers might explore the following questions: What types of bodies in utopian texts are represented as being physiologically or economically unproductive, redundant, or wasteful, or, as inherently inferior, dangerous, depraved, or weak?
 How is the body of the Other either accommodated or marginalized in these worlds?
 How is science and technology used to justify and perpetuate unfair treatment of the Other?
 And how do marginalized groups work to resist or transform their categorization or condition?

 Some possible topics:

 -the bodies of women, fertility/infertility, control of sexual reproduction, breastfeeding, menopause

 -constructions of racial difference, foreignness, xenophobia